rhinobase/raftyui/apps/docs/app/(docs)/docs/components/calendar/page.md

 ---
 title: Calendar
-pageTitle: Calendar - Rafty UI
+nextjs:
+  metadata:
+    title: Calendar
     description: The Calendar component allows the user to select a date without the need for input fields or pop-up modals.
 ---

 The Calendar component allows the user to select a date without the need for input fields or pop-up modals.